Skip to main content

 The documentation for the frameworks makes a lot of assumptions about the reader's knowledge.
 This is a problem for new developers who are trying to learn web development.
 The documentation is written for experienced developers who are already familiar with the concepts and technologies.

-How many beginning web developers will learn the basics before jumping into a framework like React or Angular?
+How many beginning web developers will learn the basics of Javascript or Typescript before jumping into a framework like React or Angular?
 How many will understand the concepts of the framework before using it?

 For example, all components in React are built in classes.
-How many new developers will research and understand classes before using them?
+How many beginning developers will research and understand classes before using copy and pasting code examples?

 I hear a lot about not needing to learn CSS and HTML because we can do it in Javascript.
-While this is true and we can do pretty much every HTML and CSS generation with Javascript, how many new developers will understand the concepts of CSS and HTML before using Javascript to generate them?
+While this is true and we can generate HTML and CSS with Javascript, how many beginners understand the concepts of CSS and HTML before using Javascript to generate them?

 The final point is trickier.
-When you adopt a framework, you are tying yourself to that framework and vendor.
+When you adopt a framework, you are tying yourself to that framework and vendor, even more so than with build tools.
 If the vendor decides to make incompatible changes then you're stuck with the choice of staying with the old version and keeping the feature or rewriting the code for the new version.

-This is what happened with the migration between AngularJS and Angular 2 and is similar to what happens when software deprecates and removes features.
+This is what happened with the migration between AngularJS and Angular 2 and is similar to what happens when software deprecates and removes features... developers are given a warning so they can decide what to do when the deprecation turn into a removal.

 Adding AI to the mix #